WillForan/nfb/README.md

 * Testing
   * 1 = Yes, this will use TestOrder.csv as the design which is signficiantly shorter for testing purposes
   * 2 = No, this will use Design.csv as the design which is what you want to use in the scanner
-* Suppress
-  * 1 = Yes, suprress all psychtoolbox output
-  * 2 = No, do not suppress psychtoolobx output
 * Version controls the color scheme
   * 1
     * Protocol 196KJ = red